ElectroSoul-Technologies/ElectroSoul_RS485_master_Library/README.md

 This is ElectroSoul RS485 Modbus Master Library which works great and has been tested on ElectroSoul ESP32-RS485 Modbus Gateway for Monitoring as well as Controlling various Devices over RS485.

-This Library make everything very simple for establishing an Industrial Standard RS485 Modbus Communication with our ESP32-RS485 Modbus Gateway or any other Arduino compatible board in which you can use TTL to RS485 modules available.
+This Library makes everything very simple for establishing an Industrial Standard RS485 Modbus Communication with our ESP32-RS485 Modbus Gateway or any other Arduino compatible board in which you can use TTL to RS485 modules available.
 <!-- -->
 ## Development Status
-Basic Requirenment are already set for an Industrial RS485 standards with the Library so that you can directly use the library for your Arduino + RS485 projects.
+Basic Requirement is already set for an Industrial RS485 standards with the Library so that you can directly use the library for your Arduino + RS485 projects.

 **UART Support**
   * Library supports Hardware UART ✅